Norfolk Redevelopment & Housing Authority

 Closed

-NRHA is not currently accepting waitlist applications for Senior Midrise or Family Communities until further notice.
+NRHA is not accepting waitlist applications for Senior Midrise or Family Communities until further notice.

 This waitlist is currently closed.
 It is monitored nightly — you'll be alerted when it reopens.